3 - Chromosome Variation

 Crossing Over in Inversion Heterozygotes

-Defective gametes are produced by the inversion heterozygote individual because of events during meiosis.
-Recall that prior to meiosis, the two chromosomes within a homologous chromosome pair are copied by DNA replication, producing four sister chromatids (see figure 3.7).
-DNA replication is followed by synapsis (alignment) of the homologous chromosomes during prophase I. For the normal chromosome and the inversion chromosome to synapse properly in an inversion heterozygote individual, one of the two chromosomes within the homologous chromosome pair forms an inversion loop.
-After the inversion loop is formed during synapsis, crossing over occurs between the two chromosomes.
-Abnormal chromosomes are produced after the crossover structures are resolved.
+An inversion heterozygote is an individual who has a chromosome with a normal structural gene arrangement, while the homologous chromosome contains an inversion.
+Even though an inversion heterozygote individual has a normal phenotype, they produce unusual gametes during meiosis.
+Recall that prior to meiosis, the two chromosomes within a homologous chromosome pair are copied by DNA replication, producing four sister chromatids (see Figure 3.7).
+DNA replication is followed by synapsis (alignment) of the homologous chromosome pair during meiosis I. For the normal chromosome and the inversion chromosome to synapse properly, one of the two chromosomes twists to form an inversion loop.
+After the inversion loop is formed, crossing over occurs between the homologous chromosome pair to exchange genetic material.
+Once crossing over is concluded, abnormal chromosomes are distributed to gamete cells.

 3.7_Meiosis_in_an_Individual_Heterozygous_for_a_Pericentric_Inversion_2.jpg